fev-t/alx-pre_course/README.md

 Hello, It is the first "git hub" project.
+Hopefully we can create a great projects